As an Amazon Associate I earn from qualifying purchases.

 #5: Melnor multi Pattern Metal Hoze Nozzle is perfect for all watering needs in the vegetable garden!

 After going through many many hoze nozzle attachments over the years, this has become my favorite.
-I love how it is metal and heavy duty, I used plastic ones in the past that cracked.
-I also love the many different spray patterns it has.
+I love how heavy duty it is, and all the many different spray patterns it has.
 From a light mist to a jet spray and everything in between.
 I especially love the jet spray for cleaning out chicken waterers....not veggie garden related, but a key selling factor for me!

 #6: 5 Gallon Buckets are simple, easy, and get used all the time around here!